h4775346/l2tp-manager/SOLUTION-SUMMARY.md

 - Routes are re-applied automatically on system boot via systemd service
 - Routes are re-applied automatically when PPP user reconnects via ip-up hook

+## Recent Enhancements

+### User Deletion Enhancement
+- When a user is deleted, all routes associated with that user are now automatically removed
+- This ensures no orphaned routes remain in the system after user deletion

+### Route Addition Issue
+- Fixed issue where routes were added to configuration file but not immediately applied to routing table
+- Added automatic route application after successful addition through web interface

+### Route Deletion Issue
+- Fixed issue where routes were removed from configuration file but persisted in routing table
+- Enhanced `del_route` function to remove routes from both configuration file and actual routing table

+### JavaScript Error Handling
+- Fixed JavaScript errors related to element existence checks
+- Added proper error handling for all DOM interactions

+### CIDR Validation Fix
+- Fixed CIDR validation regex to properly validate CIDR notation like 192.168.3.0/24

+### Duplicate Route Handling
+- The system prevents exact duplicate routes (same destination, gateway, and device) from being added
+- Built-in idempotency ensures adding the same route multiple times has no effect
+- CLI tool returns "Route already exists" message when duplicates are detected

 ## Deliverables Completed

-✅ Full bash script `install-l2tp-per-user-routing.sh` that installs everything ✅ Example usage commands for admin
+✅ Full bash script `install-l2tp-per-user-routing.sh` that installs everything ✅ All-in-one installation script for complete system setup ✅ Example usage commands for admin
 ✅ PHP code (HTML + backend) to manage per-user routes inside the panel